ABI-Tutorials/CellML-OpenCOR-PMR/source/index.rst

 Organiser*, either double-click it or ‘drag&drop’ it over the central workspace to open that model.
-Clicking on a model in the *Physiome Model Repository* (PMR) (e.g. Chen, Popel, 2007) opens a new browser window with that model (PMR is covered in more detail in Section 12).
+Clicking on a model in the *Physiome Model Repository* (PMR) (e.g. Chen, Popel, 2007) opens a new browser window with that model (PMR is covered in more detail in Section 13).
 You can either load this model directly into OpenCOR or create an identical copy (clone) of the model in your local directory.
 Note that PMR contains *workspaces* and *exposures*.
 Workspaces are online environments for the collaborative development of models (e.g. by geographically dispersed groups) and can have password protected access.
-Exposures are workspaces that are exposed to the modelling community and mostly contain models from peer-reviewed journal publications.
+Exposures are workspaces that are exposed for public view and mostly contain models from peer-reviewed journal publications.
 There are about 600 exposures based on journal papers and covering many areas of cell processes and other ODE/algebraic models, but these are currently being supplemented with reusable protein-based models – see discussion in a Section 13.

 To load a model directly into OpenCOR, click on the right-most of the two buttons in Figure 5 - this lists the CellML models in that exposure